 A discovery, not a lift

-Many attempting to optimize and test within webpages want big lifts; however here at MECLABS Institute, we always say the goal of a test is not to get a lift but to gain discoveries about customer behavior.
+Many attempting to optimize and test within webpages want big lifts; however, here at MECLABS Institute, we always say the goal of a test is not to get a lift but to gain discoveries about customer behavior.
 This makes sense on face value, but to be honest, when I first heard the expression, I thought to myself, “Well sure, that sounds like a good backstop in case you don’t get a lift.”
 However, I soon learned that it is more than a backstop or worse — an excuse.

 As the curator for Dr. Flint McGlaughlin’s personal website, I often come across insightful observations.
 This next excerpt speaks particularly well to this topic of optimization and testing to obtain more than just a lift:

 Too often, marketers are focused on results instead of reasons.
 We need to move deeper than ‘how much,’ into ‘why so,’ to answer an even more important question: What does this tell me about my customer or prospect?
 And so the goal of an optimization test transcends the notion of a lift and asks for learning.
-With sufficient insights we can obtain the ultimate lift.
+With sufficient insights, we can obtain the ultimate lift.
 The more you know about the customer, the easier it is to predict their behavior.
 The easier it is to predict their behavior, the more you know about your value proposition. — Flint McGlaughlin

 I have bolded what I think is the most important part of that quote for the sake of our discussion today.
 I am going to repeat it because it is so significant: “The goal of an optimization test transcends the notion of a lift and asks for learning.
-With sufficient insights we can obtain the ultimate lift.” — Flint McGlaughlin
+With sufficient insights, we can obtain the ultimate lift.” — Flint McGlaughlin

 Now we may ask ourselves, “What is the ultimate lift”?
 Some may think it is the biggest or most important criteria on some arbitrary scale.
-In my opinion, the “ultimate” lift is gaining insight about your customer and your value proposition that can be leveraged across all marketing channels.
+In my opinion, the “ultimate” lift is gaining insight into your customer and your value proposition that can be leveraged across all marketing channels.

 Value Proposition 101